edupoux/MVA_2020_SL/TD_#2/README.md

        rationale behind the choices you made,
      - a second section with a brief error analysis: what seems to work, what does not?
 Any idea why?
 What would you suggest to improve your system?
 2. a folder named `system` containing your system.
-This folder will contain (at least):
+This folder will contain three files:
      - a shell script named `run.sh` that reads tokenised text on the standard input (one sentence per line, exactly one whitespace between each token, as explained above)
      - a `README` file describing other options or argument to `run.sh` (or explicitly stating the absence thereof)
+	 - the output of your parser on the evaluation dataset (the last 10% of the provided treebank).
+Of course, the input to your parser will be the evaluation dataset from which you will have first removed all annotations, only retaining the raw tokens.
+This file will be named `evaluation_data.parser_output`

 ## Handing the assignment
 Send your tgz archive to mva.speech.language@gmail.com before the  class on Monday, March 18th.
 You must follow the following naming conventions: